MacroMachines/GemmaLib/gl/README.txt

 a.wavsampler1~ - advanced wav file player with mono output a.wavsampler2~ - advanced wav file player with stereo output

-7. Control message based(will be added)
+7. Control message based (will be added)

-8. Examples(will be added)
+8. Examples (will be added)

 *** Usage of folders ***

 GemmaLib contains some folders that are mainly used to put files to be used by GemmaLib abstractions.

-‘abs’ folder is mainly used to put pd abstractions that are not being used by themselves but only being called by other pd abstractions that are in the ’gl’ folder.
+‘abs’ folder is mainly used to put Pd abstractions that are not being used by themselves but only being called by other Pd abstractions that are in the ’gl’ folder.

 ‘audio’ folder is used to put audio files that can be used by audio related abstractions that are in the ‘gl’ folder.
 Only ‘wav’ files are allowed to be used in Gemma.